Learning Together: The Constructional Approach to Training

 Stay At Home Clinic Series

-Stay At Home Clinic Series You don't have to travel any further than to your computer.
-That's the beauty of this format.
+You don't have to travel any further than to your computer to explore these clinics.
+That's the beauty of the virtual format.
 You get to stay home, and so does your horse!
-You'll be working together in a familiar environment.
-You don't have to deal with the stress of travel.
+We'll be working together in your familiar environment.
+You don't have to deal with the stress or expense of traveling.
 At clinics I hear so often people lament: "He never does this at home!"
-Well now he is home and via video we get to be the "fly on the wall" while you work with him.
+Well now your horse is home.
+During the video coaching sessions that will be part of this year's clinics, we get to be the "fly on the wall" while you work with your horse.

 You get the best of both world.
-You get to be away from home without being away from home.
+You get to visit with other clicker trainers.
 And you get to have a lesson with your horse in the comfort of his familiar surroundings.

 How do these clinics work?

 In 2020 I began by adapting my in-person clinics directly to the zoom platform.
 The schedule followed the format of a two day clinic.
 We had introductions on Friday night followed by two full days of teaching.
 We had a three hour session in the morning and another long session in the afternoon.

 I loved the intensity of it, but it was exhausting.

 In 2021 I modified the format and spread the clinics out over two weekends.
 In between people could send in video for analysis.